 For certain factors, such as a disability or chronic injury, the form requests that the debtor describe the condition and how it affects the debtor's ability to work.
-Because this may require the debtor to disclose highly sensitive personal information, such as medical or employment
+While extensive medical records should not be needed, it is helpful if the debtor can provide a detailed description of looking test and fortunately was not included in the new Guidance.

-&lt;sup>7 In Education's 2015 guidance letter, the agency stated that for a debtor who is approaching retirement, loan holders should consider the debtor's age when student loans were incurred and whether the debtor "chose to incur student loan at an older age."
+8 In Education's 2015 guidance letter, the agency stated that for a debtor who is approaching retirement, loan holders should consider the debtor's age when student loans were incurred and whether the debtor "chose to incur student loan at an older age."
 The obvious implication of that inquiry was that debtors should be penalized for pre-bankruptcy decisions to incur debt later in life.
-This was inconsistent with the Brunner second prong as a forward-looking test and fortunately was not included in the new Guidance.
+This was inconsistent with the Brunner second prong as a forwardthe condition.
+Because this may require the debtor to disclose highly sensitive personal information, such as medical or employment records, the Attestation should not be filed with the court.
+If for some reason it is filed with the court, the debtor's attorney may wish to file a motion under Bankruptcy Rule 9037(d) requesting a protective order in which the court may, for cause, limit or prohibit nonparties remote electronic access to the document.

-&lt;sup>8 The first version of the Attestation referred to a "permanent" disability or chronic injury for the presumption.
+9 The first version of the Attestation referred to a "permanent" disability or chronic injury for the presumption.
 However, the current Attestation, in part III, Line 18, has deleted the word "permanent" and now refers to: "I have a disability or chronic injury impacting my income potential."
 These changes make it consistent with the Guidance.